-Africans flee to South America on dangerous journey to US
+African man escaped a massacre, but death followed

 Another group gave them leftover food crumbs.
 Some pasta and corn meal were shared as well.
 They managed a perilous mountain crossing.

-In Costa Rico, the kids received medical help, he said.
+In Costa Rica, the kids received medical help, he said.
 Then the journey continued anew, with the family suffering from a combination of exhaustion followed by days of boredom at border crossings.
 Eventually, they found their way to the Texas border to request political asylum.

 From Texas, a bus brought the asylum seekers across the country to Maine’s largest city.